Open call for residency program 2019 – circus artists

 Riga Circus Residency Program welcomes applications from contemporary circus artists and artists groups (up to 4 people; any of circus disciplines) from Lithuania, Estonia and Nordic states.
-The deadline is on March 1st, 2019 and the residency period is planned for May/June 2019.
+The deadline is on May 19th (EXTENDED TO MAY 24TH!), 2019 and the residencies may take place from July 15th until September 15th, 2019.

 Supported by the Nordic Culture Point